-For spontaneous fission the user must provide classes PrimaryGeneratorAction, MultipleSource, MultipleSourceMessenger, SingleSource, SponFissIsotope to generate spontaneous fission neutrons and gammas.
+For spontaneous fission the user must provide classes PrimaryGeneratorAction, MultipleSource, MultipleSource, SponFissIsotope to generate spontaneous fission neutrons and gammas.
 The spontaneous fission source needs to be described in terms of geometry, isotopic composition and fission strength.
 Once this information is given, the constructor creates as many spontaneous fission isotopes of class SponFissIsotope as specified, and adds them to the source of class MultipleSource.
 When Geant needs to generate particles, it calls the method PrimaryGeneratorAction::GeneratePrimaries, which first sets the time of the next fission based on the fission rates entered in the constructor, and then calls the method MultipleSource::GeneratePrimaryVertex which determines which one of the spontaneous fission isotopes will fission.
 This method in turn calls the method SponFissIsotope::GeneratePrimaryVertex for the chosen isotope.
-It is in this method that the neutrons and photons sampled from the fission library are added to the source of class MultipleSource.
+It is in this method that the neutrons and photons sampled from the fission library are added to the stack of secondary particles.
+Sources other than spontaneous fission isotopes can be added to the source of class MultipleSource.
 For instance, a background term emitting a large number of background gamma-rays can be added, as long as it derives from the class SingleSource.
 The intensity of that source would be set the same way as for the spontaneous fission isotope sources.

-5.4 Fission library interface
+5.5 Fission library interface

-The interface to the fission library consists of 23 C functions, each of which will be described below.
-For examples of creating a stand-alone executable with the programmer's interface, consult the directory regr in the software release.
+The interface to the fission library consists of 27 C functions, each of which will be described below.
+For examples of creating a stand-alone executable with the programmer's interface, consult the directory regrin the software release.

-void genspfissevt\(int \isotope, double \time)
+void genspfissevt(int isotope, double time)

 This function is called to trigger a spontaneous fission.
 Multiple neutrons and gamma-rays are generated and stored in a stack along with their energies, directions and emission times.
-The arguments of this function are isotope: entered in the form ZA (e.g. 94239 for Pu) time: the time of the spontaneous fission void genfissevt\(int \isotope, double \time, double \nubar, double \eng)
+The arguments of this function are isotope: entered in the form ZA (e.g. 94239 for 239Pu) time: the time of the spontaneous fission void genfissevtdir(int isotope, double time, double nubar, double eng, double ndir)

-The generated neutrons and gamma-rays, along with their properties will be lost upon the next call to genspfissevt\, genfissevt\ or genphotofissevt\.
+The generated neutrons and gamma-rays, along with their properties will be lost upon the next call to genspfissevt(), genfissevt() or genphotofissevt().
 Therefore, they must be retrieved immediately by the caller using the appropriate functions described below.